stan-dev/design-docs/designs/0004-sparse-matrices.md

 # Motivation
 [motivation]: #motivation

 Data for models such as [ICAR](https://mc-stan.org/users/documentation/case-studies/icar_stan.html) come in as sparse matrix. (i.e. a large number of elements in the matrix are zero).
-There are often methods for storing and computing these matrices which utilize the sparsity structure to give better performance.
+There are often methods for storing and computing these matrices which utilize the sparsity structure to give better performance and use less memory.
 Currently we have some Compressed Sparse Row (CSR) [methods](https://mc-stan.org/docs/2_19/functions-reference/sparse-matrices.html) for going from dense matrices to simpler representations that ignore zeros and vice versa.
 Though the only exposed operation is [`csr_matrix_times_vector`](https://mc-stan.org/docs/2_19/functions-reference/sparse-matrix-arithmetic.html).
 The CSR methods currently supported are limited and require a good deal of fan-dangling from the user.

 A `sparse_matrix` type directly in the stan language would support all existing methods available for `matrix` types.
 From Dan and Aki's previous [proposal](https://aws1.discourse-cdn.com/standard14/uploads/mc_stan/original/2X/1/13fda4102c8f48e5aadbf0fbe75d3641a187d0a3.pdf) this would include full auto-diff and algebra support for: